AP IMPACT: Families hoard cash 5 yrs after crisis

-Americans pulled the most money out over five years — $521 billion from stock mutual funds, or 9 percent of their holdings, according to Lipper.
-But investors in other countries sold an even larger share of their holdings: Germans dumped 13 percent; Italians and French, more than 16 percent each.
+Americans sold the most in the five years after the crisis — $521 billion, or 9 percent of their mutual fund holdings, according to Lipper.
+But investors in other countries sold a larger share of their holdings: Germans dumped 13 percent; Italians and French, more than 16 percent each.

 The French are “not very oriented to risk,” says Cyril Blesson, an economist at Pair Conseil, an investment consultancy in Paris.
 “Now, it’s even worse.”

-It’s gotten worse in China, Russia, Japan and the United Kingdom, too.
+It’s gotten worse in China, Russia and the U.K., too.

 In Moscow, Yuri Shcherbanin, 32, a manager for an oil company, says the crash proved stocks were dangerous and he should content himself with money in the bank.